Acquisition vs Alliance: How to Choose the Right Growth Strategy for Corporate-Startup Collaboration

 A competitive advantage

 Merging with or buying out a possible competitor enables companies to absorb their capabilities and strengths instead of having to compete with them.
-Having a larger market share can also increase a company’s bargaining power with vendors and suppliers, increasing their profit margins.
+Having a larger market share can also increase a company’s bargaining power with vendors and suppliers.

 Decreased risk

-Growing new companies from scratch often involves risks related to regulatory compliance, the uncertainty of exploring a new market, building new supply chains and establishing new networks.
-Acquisitions decrease the risk by enabling companies to buy or merge with businesses that are already established.
+Building new companies from scratch often involves risks related to regulatory compliance, the uncertainty of exploring a new market, building new supply chains and networks.
+Acquisitions decrease the risk by enabling companies to buy businesses that are already established.

 Speed